department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-09-15_Design-System-Team_Migrate-vets-website-off-of-formation.md

 1. Application, sitewide, & platform code will need to be using proper VADS web components.
 This means no React components, and no CSS class components as these rely on `formation` components.
     - This will unblock those modules from being removed in formation
+    - Not _all_ apps have to be off of Design System React components in order for us to begin migrating a single app to the new CSS library.
+But we can't begin migrating an app until it satisfies this criteria
 1. We will need a published version of the `css-library` package
 1. Write and refine a new ESLint rule which can trigger when a `vads-u-*` class is used.